ladrians/RoboND-MapMyWorld-Project-P7/README.md

 Octomap projection map is empty! (poses=340 octomap nodes=0).
 Make sure you activated "Grid/3D" and "Grid/FromDepth" to true.
 See "$ rosrun rtabmap_ros rtabmap --params | grep Grid" for more info.
 ```

-## Considerations
+## Discussion

-TODO

-### Virtual Machine

-The environment was tested using the provided Virtual Machine.
+It was possible to generate maps for both generated environments.
+In some cases it was difficult to get an accurate map as the rover needed to move very slowly particularly trying not to rotate very fast.
+Several parameters related to resolution were modified to lower the power processing and the memory used.

 ## Conclusion / Future Work

-RTAB-Map started as an appearancebased loop closure detection approach with memory management to deal with large-scale and long-term online operation.
-It then grew to implement Simultaneous Localization and Mapping (SLAM) on various robots and mobile platforms.
-As each application brings its own set of contraints on sensors, processing capabilities and locomotion, it raises the question of which SLAM approach is the most appropriate to use in terms of cost, accuracy, computation power and ease of integration.
-Since most of SLAM approaches are either visual or lidar-based; to do a comparison is difficult.

-RTAB-Map is now a multi-purpose graph-based SLAM approach that can be used out-of-the-box by novice SLAM users and for prototyping on robot platforms with different sensor configurations and processing capabilities.

-RTAB-Map can be used to conduct trials with different sensors and identify early on if a sensor is suitable for the targeted application.

-The limited field of view of the front facing RGB-D camera was also a problem during navigation.
-If the robot did not follow a very similar path than the one done previously when mapping the environment (e.g., to avoid someone passing by), the robot could get lost as loop closures or localizations could not be detected afterward.

-RTAB-Map seems to be a good solution for SLAM to develop robots that can map environments in 3D and for low-cost SLAM with RGB-D and stereo cameras.
+RTAB-Map is a multi-purpose graph-based SLAM approach which can be used out-of-the-box, it supports different sensor configurations and processing capabilities.
+It can be used without a deep understanding on its internals.
+It seems to be a reasonable solution for SLAM to develop robots that can map environments in 2D/3D and low-cost sensors such as RGB-D Camera, stereo cameras or combined with a Lidar.

-When it comes time to design your own environment, this tool can be a good resource for checking if the environment is feature-rich enough to make global loop closures.
-A good environment has many features that can be associated in order to achieve loop closures.
+The drawback found is that the environments must be feature-rich enough to make global loop closures, otherwise the generated maps are not useful.

+The following step would be to apply it on a real world environment and validate if the generated map is reasonable and good enough for navigation.

 ### Links:
  * [Initial Resources](https://s3-us-west-1.amazonaws.com/udacity-robotics/Term+2+Resources/P3+Resources/Student+Project+Materials.zip)